-- 7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern through our electronic system 'My Concern'.
+7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern through our electronic system - 'My Concern'.
 Any concerns should be passed to the DSL without delay.
-All staff have received training in the use of the 'My Concern' reporting system. - 7.2 Prior to September 2021 all information recorded was kept in a separate named file, in a secure room and not with the child's academic file.
+All staff have received training in the use of the 'My Concern' reporting system.

+7.2 Prior to September 2021 all information recorded was kept in a separate named file, in a secure room and not with the child's academic file.
 These files are the responsibility of the DSL.
 Since September 2021 we no longer use a paper based system.
+All paper based files that were used prior to September 2021 are now securely archived in school storage, but can be accessed with very short notice.

+A summary of each red file is on My Concern for every child who had a folder archived.

-All paper based files that were used prior to September 2021 remain in a locked room accessible only by DSL's.
-Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 7.3 Child protection information will be kept up to date.
+Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.

+- 7.3 Child protection information will be kept up to date.
 Each concern logged will include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.